Moqo12/streamlit-anomaly-dashboard/README.md

 The application will open in your default web browser.

 ☁️ Deployment
-This application is ready for deployment on Streamlit Community Cloud.
-Simply:
+This application is deployed and live on Streamlit Community Cloud.

-Push the project (including app.py, requirements.txt, and this README.md) to a public GitHub repository.

-Sign up or log in to Streamlit Cloud.

 Link your GitHub repository and deploy.